SAP-samples/teched2025-IN162/exercises/ex3/README.md

 1. Now that you are logged into the tenant,  '**Create**' a new Package from the '**Integration and APIs'** sub-menu under the '**Design**' menu (Click on the 'hamburger' icon on the left to launch the menu, if it's hidden).
 <br>![](../ex3/images/ex162-3-2.png)

 2. Enter the following details to describe the package and '**Save**' it.
+After the Package is successfully created, go to the '**Artifacts**' tab.
     | Field | Value |
     | ----- | ----- |
     | Name | TechEd 2025 IN162-`000` (replace `000` with your assigned user identifier) |